Fred Shero: Playing career

-As a 17-year-old, Shero was signed by the New York Rangers to a professional contract.
-He spent the first year of his contract in the minors splitting time between the New York Rovers and the Brooklyn Crescents in the Eastern Amateur Hockey League.
-The following season Shero served in the Royal Canadian Navy during World War II, although he continued to play hockey for the Navy as a member of HMCS Chippawa.
-Upon returning to the Rangers organization, Shero continued to play in the minors for another two seasons before reaching National Hockey League (NHL).
+At age 17, Shero was signed by the New York Rangers to a professional contract.
+He spent the first year of his contract in the minors, splitting time between the New York Rovers and the Brooklyn Crescents in the Eastern Amateur Hockey League.
+The following season, Shero served in the Royal Canadian Navy during World War II, although he continued to play hockey for the Navy as a member of HMCS Chippawa.
+Upon returning to the Rangers organization, Shero continued to play in the minors for another two seasons before reaching the National Hockey League (NHL).
 On October 16, 1947, he made his NHL debut at the Montreal Forum against the defending Stanley Cup Champion Montreal Canadiens in the 1947–48 season opener.
 However, he only played 19 games with the Rangers that year while splitting time with the St. Paul Saints in the United States Hockey League.
 It was during this time that he would first garner the nickname "The Fog".
-Although more often associated with his loner personality and propensity for being lost in thought, the nickname actually began during a 1948 game in St. Paul, Minnesota.
-High humidity on indoor ice surfaces can result in fog.
-One night in St. Paul the fog was so thick that Shero was the only player who claimed to be able to see the puck thus earning him the name "Freddy the Fog".
+Although more often associated with his loner personality and propensity for being lost in thought, the nickname actually originated during a 1948 game in St. Paul, Minnesota: high humidity on indoor ice surfaces can result in fog, and one night in St. Paul, the fog was so thick that Shero was the only player who claimed to be able to see the puck, thus earning him the name "Freddy the Fog".